Peterpiotr/siguren-documentation/docs/source/operation/load-arrest/determining-cause-for-load-arrest.rst

 	:figwidth: 100 %
 	:class: instructionimg

-	Load Arrest by a Hydraulic Damping MotoSuiveur® Unit
+	Load Arrest by a Hydraulic Damping MS Unit

 ..
 In case of load arrest action is required.
 Operator (authorized personnel) should identify reason for load arrest.
 Possible the presence of an Fault.